AuburnACM/auacm/docs/api.md

 |`registered`|`boolean`|`true` if the current user is registered for this competition, `false` otherwise|
 |`startTime`|`int`|The time the competition starts, in seconds since the Unix epoch|

-### The Competition problems Object
+### The Competition Problems Object

-The Competition problems object represents the collection of problems that appear in a particular competition.
+The Competition Problems object represents the collection of problems that appear in a particular competition.
 It consists of a mapping of problem letters (i.e. "A" for the first problem, "B" for the second, etc.) to a Competition Problem object, described below: